RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 Open Science (or Open Research) is a paradigm shift that aims at making scientific research more transparent and accessible.
 The core idea is to share data, methods, software and results freely with the global community.
-There are multiple aspects to Open Science, going from Open access to publications to Open educational ressources, passing by Open data and methodologies.
+There are multiple aspects to Open Science, going from Open access, to publications, to Open educational resources, passing by Open data and methodologies.
 What we are interested in here is Open software.
 Nowadays, software has become a pivotal aspect of modern research.
 In the RSE team, we are ideally placed to witness that software is used in all research domains, from physical sciences, to psychology or humanities.
 Some of these software tools are used to collect data from medical patients, others are used to run complex simulations of merging galaxies.
-Software is an inherent part of research and allows researchers to push boundaries of what still was impossible few years ago.
+Software is an inherent part of modern research and allows researchers to push boundaries of what was considered impossible a few years ago.
 Software often holds the key to the actual research that is being carried out.
 Nevertheless, it is not yet common to share this important aspect of the research process with others.
-This might be due to the fear of sharing something that you think is not in the best shape, technical and time barriers or others.
-That is why the RSE team, in collaboration with the Data Analytics Service (DAS) and the Library team, has created this FAIR<sup>2</sup> training program.
-The aim is to provide the research community with the knowledge and tools they need to create better software and to share it with others.
+This might be due to the fear of sharing something that you think is not in the best shape, technical barriers, time limitations or other concerns.
+That is why the RSE team, in collaboration with the Data Analytics Service
+(DAS) and the Library team, has created this FAIR<sup>2</sup> training program.
+The aim is to provide the research community with the knowledge and tools they need to create better software and the confidence to share it with others.

-Finally, it is worth mentioning that the University of Sheffield is endorsing the Open Research initiative, as it can be seen via the statement on [Open research](https://www.sheffield.ac.uk/openresearch/university-statement-open-research).
+Finally, it is worth mentioning that the University of Sheffield is endorsing the Open Research initiative, as can be seen via the statement on [Open research](https://www.sheffield.ac.uk/openresearch/university-statement-open-research).
 Funders, such as [UKRI](https://www.ukri.org/what-we-do/supporting-healthy-research-and-innovation-culture/open-research/), are also